Careers at KCM

 - Summer Youth Employment in the Arts Program

-Reports To: Director of Education
+Reports To: Manager and Director of Education

 Kohl Children’s Museum of Greater Chicago is currently seeking three (3) high school students to intern in our Art Studio from June to September.
-These students will gain real-life experience working with children from birth to age 8, engaging them in developmentally appropriate activities in the Museum’s Art Studio.
+These students will gain real life experience working with children from birth to age 8, engaging them in developmentally appropriate activities in the Museum’s Art Studio.

 This is a paid internship.
 Interested students should have a demonstrated interest in the arts and enjoy working with children.
-The Art Studio internship will be approximately 12-18 hours per week for 15 weeks beginning June 4, 2019.
+The Art Studio internship will be approximately 15-18 hours per week for 8 weeks beginning June 15, 2020.

 Internship responsibilities will be primarily visitor-facing and artistic in nature.
 Art Studio interns will work directly with visitors in the Art Studio and on art-centered activities throughout the Museum.

 - Engaging early childhood visitors through developmentally appropriate practices

 - Setting and resetting the Art Studio throughout the day

 - Assisting and providing direction to visitors in the use of Studio environment

 - Conducting daily tasks to ensure the cleanliness of the art studio

 - Assisting with additional art programming within museum